tkellogg/tkellogg.github.com/projects/consulting/_index.markdown

 and trade-offs when rolling out AI and often just want to know if they're doing it right.

 As a hands-on AI architect, I show where you're doing great, as well as provide actionable feedback on where you can improve as well as give ideas on where you can go next.
+I have 17+ years of experience in software engineering, architecture and management, as well as 6+ years producing and operating AI/ML applications.

 * _**AI architecture**_ — RAG, knowledge graphs, vector databases, etc.
+  _**AI/ML Operations**_ — Deploying, testing, and monitoring AI or ML apps.
 * _**Rollout**_ — ChatGPT or Microsoft Copilot
 * _**Engineering**_ — Using AI code generation tools effectively
 * _**Education**_ — Programs that enable employees to get the most from AI